ManishaJohnson/sentiment-analysis-docker/README.md

 - The UI is accessible at `http://localhost:3000`.
 - Any changes to the code will require rebuilding the Docker images.
 - Remember to update the ngrok URL in `senti_ui_api.py` if you restart your Google Colab session, as the URL will change.
+- The free ngrok plan has usage limits.
+If you encounter issues related to ngrok, you may need to wait or consider upgrading your plan.